Jopp-gh/Obsidian-Dune84/README.md

 Particular attention has gotten the smartphone interface, the overall look is more compact, some buttons are slightly bigger for easier haptic feeback and most features implemented in the desktop version work for smartphones as well.

-The interface was designed to be a clean, clutter-free experience and therefore most buttons are semi-hidden away by default.
-With **Style Settings** installed, you can selectively toggle the visibility of buttons and tabs, if desired.
+The interface was designed to be a clean, clutter-free experience and therefore most buttons are semi-hidden by default.
+With **Style Settings** installed, you can toggle buttons and tabs on and off

 ### Required